Werner-Staeblein/Project-5/README.md

 ![ML model dashboard page part 1](docs/readmescreenshots/machine_learning_model_screenshot_part2.png)

+The model performance page addresses business requirement No. 2.
+The dashboard page allows the client to predict the house sale price for her four inherited houses and any other house in Ames, Iowa.

 ### R2 Explanation
 The R2 score measures the proportion of variance in the target variable explained by the model.
 A R2 score closer to 1 indicates high predictive power